MK2112/deTube_disable_ai_audio/README.md

 2. Install this script from [GreasyFork.org](https://greasyfork.org/scripts/540430-yt-disable-ai-audio)
 3. Alternative to step 2, from here on: Create a new, empty userscipt in the manager.
 4. Copy-paste the script into the empty userscript.
-5. Enjoy YouTube with the original voices intact.
+5. Enjoy YT with the original voices intact.

 Thank you to [polymegos](https://github.com/polymegos) for keeping this project up-to-date over on [GreasyFork.org](https://greasyfork.org/scripts/540430-yt-disable-ai-audio).